sadanand-singh/Blog/content/post/moveToHugo.md

 # Other Caveats and Fixes

-While converting to Hugo was almost fun, there were some caveats.
+While converting to Hugo was fun, there were some caveats.
 The issues I faced were mainly with home page, site search, and `ipython` notebook posts.

 ## Home Page with Content and Post Lists

 Getting home page to work was very simple.
-Hugo documents page provides a very clear details about order in which various templates are looked.
+Hugo documentation page provides a very clear details about order in which various templates are looked.
 For home page, you will need to provide a template for `index.html`.
 Then Inside the `content` folder, you can put the _metadata_ and the _content_ for the home page in a file named `_index.md`.

-I also added following template code in the index.html file to get list of posts with certain tags:
+I also added following template code in the index.html template to get list of posts with machine learning related tags:

 {{< code-block code="markup" >}}
 {{ $.Scratch.Add "mlposts" slice }}